 Garry Shandling was a stand-up comedian, screen and television actor, director, writer and producer who was nominated for 19 Primetime Emmy Awards and two Golden Globe Awards as the star in It’s Garry Shandling’s Show and The Larry Sanders Show.

 At age 66, with little warning, he died of a sudden massive heart attack.
 He had no previous heart attack warnings and had not consulted a doctor for more than a year.
-Three days before his heart attack, he was seen out on the town with old friends Kathy Griffin and Bob Odenkirk.
 The day before he died, he complained of shortness of breath and chest pains to a doctor-friend who visited him at his home.
-The doctor told him that if he wasn't feeling better by the next day to go to an emergency room.
+The doctor told him that if he wasn’t feeling better by the next day to go to an emergency room.
 The next morning at 10:30 AM, while calling 911, he fell on the floor unconscious.
-Paramedics rushed to his home.
-Since no one answered the bell, they broke the door down and found him unconscious but with his heart still beating.
-He was rushed to St. John's Hospital in Santa Monica, but had died before they got him there.
+Paramedics rushed to his home, and since no one answered the bell, they broke the door down.
+They found him unconscious but with his heart still beating.
+He was rushed to St. John’s Hospital in Santa Monica, but had died before they got him there.

-Gary Shandling's overactive parathyroid gland produced excess parathyroid hormone.
-Excess parathroid hormone raises blood calcium levels and acts directly on bones to damage them and cause inflammation (Mediators of Inflammation, March 23, 2014).
-Everyone usually has four parathyroid glands located near the thyroid gland in the front of the neck.
-Shandling could have consulted a specialist who would have removed one overactive parathyroid gland and he would have been cured.
+Gary Shandling’s overactive parathyroid gland produced excess parathyroid hormone that can cause bone fractures, kidney stones, mood disorders, loss of memory, dementia, and heart attacks.
+High parathyroid hormone levels raise blood calcium levels by causing you to absorb more calcium from your diet and to draw calcium from your bones into your bloodstream.
+Taking calcium out of your bones weakens bones to increase fracture risk.
+People usually have four parathyroid glands located near the thyroid gland in the front of the neck.
+Shandling could have consulted a specialist who would have removed one or more of the overactive parathyroid glands and he would have been cured.

 Never Ignore a High Blood Calcium Test